H0SS4M/Head-Pose-Estemation/README.md

     -  Testing the model on a video by processing its frames and drawing the axis on them.

 ## 🛠 tOOLS USED
-Python, pycaret, OpenCV , svr , huber
+Python, pycaret, OpenCV , svr